gatlin/precursor-ts/README.md

 Precursor is a small, experimental programming language implemented as a pure TypeScript (or pure JavaScript) library.

-You can read more details below in the *synopsis*, and you can even [try it out in a live demonstration in your browser][precursordemo].
+You can read more details below in the *synopsis*, you can see a working example (with I/O!) in `examples/iovm.ts`, and you can even [try it out in a live demonstration in your browser][precursordemo].

 [precursordemo]: https://niltag.net/code/precursor